cMardikas/mAnswer/README.md

 # mAnswer
-A small .NET C# middleware to automate ProxMox installation using answer file generation based on the host mac address.
+A small .NET C# middleware to automate ProxMox installation using answer file generation based on the deployed host mac address.

 ## How-to
 <p>To use this service, send a <code>POST</code> request to the <code>/answer</code> endpoint with a JSON payload.
 The JSON payload should include network interface data.
 When automated installation is ongoing, Proxmox installer does the POST request automatically.</p>